Download

 A document that describes the objectives, design, methodology, statistical considerations (or other methods of data analysis) and organisation of a research study.

-Patient information sheet (PIS)
+Patient information sheet (PIS) or Patient information leaflet (PIL)

 Researchers must provide a patient information leaflet to everyone they invite to take part in a research study, to ensure people can make an informed decision about this.
 The PIS explains what taking part will involve and should include details about: why the research is being done, how long it will last, and what methods will be used; the possible consequences; contact details; how the results will be shared with others.